 We seek to build a resilient supply chain by adhering to best practices, developing novel approaches and working in partnership with our suppliers.
 Business continuity planning and risk management are the cornerstones of our approach.
-Also, following our sustainable supply chain strategy, we incorporate environmental, social and governance responsibilities into all aspects of our operations – from research into new products, through to delivery to customers.
-We engage in activities aimed to:
+Pursuant to our sustainable supply chain strategy, we incorporate environmental, social and governance responsibilities into all aspects of our operations – from research into new products, through to delivery to customers.
+We employ processes designed to:

-- identify and respond quickly to risks to supply chain quality and stabilitybuild spare manufacturing capacity
+- identify and respond quickly to risks to supply chain quality and stability

 - build spare manufacturing capacity